OYOOCALEX2022/OYOOCALEX2022/README.md

 ================================================================================================================================
 -----------------------------

 *   🌍  I'm based in Nairobi.
-I'm currently diving deep into cloud computing.
+Currently diving deep into cloud computing.